-Following treatment with spesolimab in patients with GPP, reduced levels of C-reactive protein (CRP), IL6, T helper cell (Th1/Th17) mediated cytokines, keratinocyte-mediated inflammation, neutrophilic mediators, and proinflammatory cytokines were observed in serum and skin at week 1 compared to baseline and was associated with a decrease in clinical severity.
+Following treatment with intravenous spesolimab in patients with GPP, reduced levels of C-reactive protein (CRP), IL6, T helper cell (Th1/Th17) mediated cytokines, keratinocyte-mediated inflammation markers, neutrophilic mediators, and proinflammatory cytokines were observed in serum and skin at week 1 compared to baseline and were associated with a decrease in clinical severity.
 These reductions in biomarkers became more pronounced at the last measurement at week 8 in Effisayil 1.

 Based on the population pharmacokinetic analysis, the typical volume of distribution at steady state was 6.4 L.